Cookie Settings

 How much will this safari cost?

 “Per-person per-day prices for a cheap Botswana safari start at around US$165.
 This is based on a twin-share safari package.
 Individual or solo travelers can expect their costs to start at around US$220 to US$275, once the single supplement is added.
-Prices are, of course, highly variable, with rates varying according to, for example, the number of people in a traveling party, the type of accommodation and the season.
+Prices are, of course, highly variable, with rates depending on, for example, the number of people in a traveling party, the type of accommodation and the season.
 Transport can be another varying factor.
 The isolation of many Delta camps means that if you have to fly into your location in the Delta, costs rise significantly.
 Always ask if any flights are included in the cost.”

 6